 For an in-depth look at what steps CFOs should be taking regarding this problem, head over to CFO.com.

-The Ledger No.1 - Why Companies Should Rethink Their Benefits Programs
+Why Companies Should Rethink Their Benefits Programs

 Should organizations change their benefits structure now that working remotely is here to stay indefinitely?
 That’s the million-dollar question for companies who have virtual employees.
 Working from home has its advantages: no commuting to the office and back, lunch at home, ability to work from anywhere with WIFI, and more.
 However, there are also drawbacks: video call fatigue, distractions such as household chores, unreliable internet, and more.
 Here are four potential problems that companies should address before allowing their workers to work remotely: